SKKU-COMPASSLAB/compasslab/content/news/241119-ICEIC/index.md

 date: 2024-11-19

 params:
     pub_desc: |
-        Our six papers have been accepted to International Conference on Electronics, Information, and Communication (ICEIC).
+        Yoonho, Talha, Minjin, Wonyoung, Junbum, and Seongwook's paper have been accepted to International Conference on Electronics, Information, and Communication (ICEIC).
 Congratulations!
+    pub_details: |
         **Yoonho Jang** et al., "Redefining PIM Architecture with Compact and Power-Efficient Microscaling", **Talha Ahmed** et al., "An Experimental Study of Merkle Tree-Based Security Mechanism for Secure SSD Storages", **Minjin Park** et al., "Evaluating Data Compression Algorithms and Their Impact on NAND Flash-Based SSDs",